Vbrennon/Segmented-Regression/README.md

 <h1>Statistical Analysis of Homo Sapien Brain Size</h1>

 ## Description
 The program is designed to take an Excel file containing the age and brain size of hundreds of Homo sapiens specimens and perform various statistical analyses on the dataset.
-This program was specifically to test Villamoare and Grabowski (2022), who were, in turn, testing DeSilva et al. (2021).
+I created this program specifically to test Villamoare and Grabowski (2022), who were, in turn, testing DeSilva et al. (2021).
 As such, this program is not meant to be downloaded and used.
-It's simply to showcase my abilities in Data Analysis using Python.
-However, I have decided to leave the Python file and a sample Excel file for anyone interested  in testing the program's capabilities for themselves.
-It should be noted that you need to download the SegReg (linked below) application for you to use all of this program's available features.
+However, I have decided to upload the py file and the test Excel file for anyone interested  in testing the program's capabilities for themselves.
+You need to download the SegReg (linked below) application to use all of this program's available features.

 ## Languages and Utilities Used